 You maybe see multiple network connections in the new window.

-- Choose the one were your device is attached to.
-In most cases you will find one connection with "Unidentified network"
+- Choose the one where your device is attached to.
+In most cases, you will find one connection with "Unidentified network"

 - Right-click on this icon and choose properties.